spetitjean/XMG-2/MetaGrammars/synframe/LVC/README.md

 # Use:

+* to compile the grammar, the xmg instructions are given in the descriptions above.
+The compilation is also possible online (but without the type hierarchy) with the [online compiler](http://xmg.phil.hhu.de/index.php/upload/workbench)

 * the generated syntactic and semantics grammars are viewable online (by uploading lvc-stehen-syn.xml or lvc-stehen-frame.xml in the [WebGUI](http://xmg.phil.hhu.de/))

+* to analyse sentences with the grammar, the 5 produced resources can be given to the [TuLiPA parser](https://github.com/spetitjean/TuLiPA-frames)